bgazdz/pygame-updated/README.md

 This update will include:
 Enemy collisions:
-new map to deal with off-screen enemies killing you:
+New map to deal with off-screen enemies killing you:
 Health bar:
 More weapons:
 Tutorial: (Currently must read readme.txt)